marigold-dev/training-dapp-3/README.md

   //********** TESTS *************/

   const _ = Test.log("*** Run test to pass ***");
-  const testSender1Poke = _testPoke([PokeGame.main,sender1, 1 as nat]);
+  const testSender1Poke = _testPoke([PokeGame.main,sender1, 1 as nat,true]);

   const _ = Test.log("*** Run test to fail ***");
-  const testSender1PokeWithNoTicketsToFail = ! _testPoke([PokeGame.main,sender1, 0 as nat]) ;
+  const testSender1PokeWithNoTicketsToFail = _testPoke([PokeGame.main,sender1, 0 as nat,false]) ;
 ```

 - On line 29, we initialize the smartcontract with some tickets
-- On line 40, we check if we have an error on the test (i.e user is ot allowed to poke)
+- On line 39, we check if we have an error on the test (i.e user is ot allowed to poke)
-- On line 53, we test with the first user using a preexisting ticket
+- On line 56, we test with the first user using a preexisting ticket
-- On line 56, we test with the same user again but with no ticket and we should have a catched error
+- On line 59, we test with the same user again but with no ticket and we should have a catched error

 Run the test, and look at the logs to track execution